Permissions

 | Property | Description |

-| No privileged data paths | Templates, tools, and triggers all go through the permission engine |
+| No privileged data paths | Templates, tools, and automations all go through the permission engine |

 | Defense in depth | Organization boundary checked at multiple layers |